AntonsRuberts/AntonsRuberts.github.io/_posts/2020-05-16-kproto-audience.md

 ---
-title: K-Prototyeps - Customer Clustering with Mixed Data Types
+title: K-Prototypes - Customer Clustering with Mixed Data Types
 date: 2020-05-16
 tags: [audience, clustering]
 excerpt: "Modeling customer segments in the presence of numerical and categorical features"